skip to content

 All formal applications must be made through the central Postgraduate Admissions Office.
 Before applying, applicants are strongly encouraged to contact directly one of the members of staff working in their proposed area or, for general inquiries and for those interested in other fields not mentioned above, to contact the Postgraduate Coordinator (Professor Helena Sanson).
 The Italian Section does not necessarily expect potential applicants to have detailed plans about their proposed area of study, and is more than happy to discuss general inquiries and receive indications of interest.
 Applicants wishing to study for a PhD who do not yet have a Masters degree of equivalent are normally advised to begin by studying for an MPhil before applying for the PhD.

-At present, the section participates in three MPhil programmes, which offer Italian pathways: MPhil. in European, Latin American and Comparative Literatures and Cultures, the MPhil in Theoretical and Applied Linguistics, and the MPhil in Film and Screen Studies.
+At present, the section participates in three MPhil programmes, which offer Italian pathways: MPhil in Literature, Culture and Thought, the MPhil in Linguistics and Language Sciences and the MPhil in Film and Screen Studies.
 Applicants for an MPhil may possibly be called for a formal interview, but are in any case more than welcome to come to Cambridge (if they wish) to discuss their plans informally with a member of staff in their area.
 Applicants for the PhD will normally be interviewed by members of the section in the Lent Term (January to March) before the academic year in which they wish to begin their postgraduate studies.
 This interview will seek to establish not only the suitability of the candidate, but the most appropriate procedure for supervision, training and library work.

 For guidance on the costs of postgraduate courses at the University of Cambridge, click here.
 There are several possible routes to finding funding for MPhil or PhD research in Italian at Cambridge.
 The section has recently been successful in being awarded AHRC grants for PhD research and in some years has had its own dedicated studentships for advanced research in Italian.
 Details of how to apply for these and other funding routes can be found here.